harshLamba2/ginSetup/goCrudPractice/gormMethods.md

 <!-- UPDATE METHODS -->

-1. Update(): Update a single field.
-2. Updates(): Update multiple fields.
-3. UpdateColumn()/UpdateColumns(): Similar to Update() and Updates() but bypass hooks.
-4. Where() with Update()/Updates(): Update records based on conditions other than the primary key.
-5. FirstOrCreate(): Insert if not found, update if exists.
+1. FirstOrCreate() [might not be a gorm function]: Insert if not found, update if exists. //useful function that combines two actions: finding a record and updating it if it exists, or creating a new record if it doesn't.
+It is typically used when you want to either update an existing record or insert a new one, based on certain conditions.
-6. FirstOrUpdate(): Update if found, do nothing if not.
+2. FirstOrUpdate(): Update if found, do nothing if not.
-7. Omit(): Exclude specific fields from being updated.
+3. Omit(): Exclude specific fields from being updated.